 Academic Advisors Ready to Help You Navigate

-As an Undeclared student, you’ll work closely specially-selected Academic Advisors who will guide you toward a major that fits your talents and interests to a tee.
+As an Undeclared student, you’ll work closely with a specially-selected Academic Advisor who will guide you toward a major that fits your individual talents and interests to a tee.

 This Academic Advisor will help you select courses, encourage you to explore possible majors through experiences beyond the classroom (volunteerism, campus work, summer jobs, etc.), guide you through your academic decisions, help you to understand the University’s academic policies and more.
 They can also help you to create your own major, called a Self-Designed major.
 It’s an option that’s unusual at some colleges, but something UMF has offered for decades.

 University of Maine at Farmington